Candidate & Committee Services

 Non-Family Limits

-New contribution limits go into effect November 9, 2022, for all statewide and state legislative candidates, regardless of participation in the Public Campaign Finance Program.
+New contribution limits went into effect on November 9, 2022, for all statewide and state legislative candidates, regardless of participation in the Public Campaign Finance Program.

 State Attorney General